nickjs/batman.js/docs/README.md

 # batman.js API Documentation

+The API documentation is the primary reference for batman.js.
+It contains a listing and description of public functionality, along with tests to serve as usage examples.

+The current version is readable [here](http://batmanjs.org/docs/api/).

 ## Heading Format

-In the API docs, second-level headings (i.e. `##` in markdown) follow a certain format to allow for parsing metadata.
+Second-level headings (i.e. `##` in markdown) must follow a certain format to allow for parsing metadata.
 If the heading is intended to document a function, property, or accessor, it should follow this specification:

 ```
 ## XYname(args)[= default] : type